Stavros Katsantonis

-Early Years
+Early life

 A native of Bakersfield, California, Katsantonis attended Liberty High School as well as Garces Memorial High School.
 His freshman and sophomore seasons where spent playing for the Garces Rams.
 A family hardship initiated the transfer to Liberty where Katsantonis would finish his high school career for his junior and senior seasons.
 He would go on to accumulate 145 tackles, 9 interceptions, and a total of 3 forced/recovered fumbles in his final two seasons of high school, earning him all area honors at the safety position.

 While living in Bakersfield, California, Katsantonis was raised by his parents Jimmy and Becky Katsantonis.
 His father being an immigrant from Canada, Katsantonis would receive Canadian citizenship which would later work in his favor for his football endeavors.
 Katsantonis took after his father who also played collegiate football and won a Vanier Cup with the University of Calgary in 1988.

 Katsantonis was also a multi-sport athlete participating in football, basketball, soccer, track and field, and hockey during his youth and throughout high school.